dafny-lang/dafny/docs/DafnyRef/Topics.md

 // To avoid testing x >= 0, you can use the following trick.
 It will only test t > 0 and prove that x is nonnegative const m := set t: nat, x: NonNegative | t in s && t > 0 && x == t :: x
 ```

-### 23.2.2.
-Ghost subset types in comprehensions

-A ghost [subset type](#sec-subset-types) is a subset type where one of its constraint is ghost.
-For comprehensions ([forall and exists expressions](#sec-quantifier-expression), [set comprehensions](#sec-set-comprehension-expression) and [map comprehensions](#sec-map-comprehension-expression)), variables with a ghost subset type are not problem if they are in a ghost context.
-However, in a compiled context, things are more tricky.

-Consider a comprehension like `set c: GhostSubsetType | c in Collection && P(c) :: c` in a compiled context where `Collection: set<T>` and the constraint of `GhostSubsetType` may not be checked at run-time, because it's ghost.
-Since Dafny cannot emit code to test the constraint at run-time, Dafny needs to verify it statically.

-* If the inferred collection `Collection`'s elements of type `T` are a _subtype_ of `GhostSubsetType`, then no check needs to be done.
-* Otherwise, the type of `c` in the range `c in Collection && P(c)` is first inferred to be the type of the collection's elements `T`.
-That way, it prevents `P(c)` to automatically assume the ghost constraint of `GhostSubsetType` holds, which would result in soundness errors.
-Second, the verifier checks that `c in S && P(c)` implies that the constraint of `GhostSubsetType` holds for `c`.
-If yes, the comprehension can be compiled, and if not, the verifier emit an error.

-This mechanism is the same for other comprehensions in a compiled context.

 ## 23.3.
 Ghost Inference